-PinkPolkaDot on food24 has posted her food quiz.
+PinkPolkaDot on food24 has posted the Friday’s Food Quiz Number 34.
 Here are my answers.

 1. From which country did Pak Choi originate?